waggl/waggl_jwt_sso/README.md

 	{

 		data: {
-			email: email address of user
+			email: <email address of user>
 		}
-		iat: current date/time
+		iat: <current date/time>,
-		nbf: date/time when this token should not be usable before.
-This should be 3 mins before the current time to allow for any differences is machine clocks.
+		nbf: <date/time when this token should not be usable before.
+This should be 3 mins before the current time to allow for any differences is machine clocks.>,
-		exp: date/time when this token should expire.
+		exp: <date/time when this token should expire.
 After this time, the link will no longer work.
-We recommend that this is 5 mins after the current time.
+We recommend that this is 5 mins after the current time.>,
 		aud: "www.waggl.com"

 	}